New Caledonia: French overseas territory

+The Events

-Between 1976 and 1988, conflicts between French government actions and the Kanak independence movement saw periods of serious violence and disorder.
+Between 1976 and 1988, a period referred to as "the Events" (Les Événements), conflicts between French government actions and the Kanak independence movement saw periods of serious violence and disorder.
 In 1983, a statute of "enlarged autonomy" for the territory proposed a five-year transition period and a referendum in 1989.
 In March 1984, the Front Indépendantiste, a Kanak resistance group, seized farms and the Kanak and Socialist National Liberation Front (FLNKS) formed a provisional government.
-In January 1985, the French Socialist government offered sovereignty to the Kanaks and legal protection for European settlers.
+In January 1985, the French Left-wing government offered sovereignty to the Kanaks and legal protection for European settlers.
 The plan faltered as violence escalated.
 The government declared a state of emergency; however, regional elections went ahead, and the FLNKS won control of three out of four provinces.
 The centre-right government elected in France in March 1986 began eroding the arrangements established under the Socialists, redistributing lands mostly without consideration of native land claims, resulting in over two-thirds going to Europeans and less than a third to the Kanaks.
-By the end of 1987, roadblocks, gun battles and the destruction of property culminated in the Ouvéa cave hostage taking, a dramatic hostage crisis on the eve of the presidential elections in France.
+By the end of 1987, roadblocks, gun battles and the destruction of property culminated in the Ouvéa cave hostage taking, a dramatic hostage crisis just days before the 1988 French presidential election began.
 Pro-independence militants on Ouvéa killed four gendarmes and took 27 hostage.
 The military assaulted the cave to rescue the hostages.
 Nineteen Kanak hostage takers were killed and another three died in custody, while two soldiers were killed during the assault.

+Nouméa Accord and independence referendums

 The Matignon Agreements, signed on 26 June 1988, ensured a decade of stability.
 The Nouméa Accord, signed 5 May 1998, set the groundwork for a 20-year transition that gradually transfers competences to the local government.